graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/query-validation.md

 ```

 The `Validator` delegate is called during the validation stage, prior to execution of the request.
 Null values are not passed to the validation function.
-Supplying an invalid value will produce
+Throwing an exception from the `Validator`
-a response similar to the following:
+delegate will produce a response similar to the following:

 ```json
 {